boazsegev/iodine/README.md

 Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC) and the [Websocket draft extension](./SPEC-Websocket-Draft.md).

-With `Iodine.listen2http` it's possible to run multiple HTTP applications in addition to (or instead of) the default `Iodine::Rack` HTTP service.
+With `Iodine.listen2http` it's possible to run multiple HTTP applications (please remember not to set more than a single application on a single TCP/IP port).

 Iodine also supports native process cluster Pub/Sub and a native RedisEngine to easily scale iodine's Pub/Sub horizontally.